hms-dbmi/4DN_dcic-website/_positions/software-developer-03.md

 - Docker / CWL

 # Basic Qualificiations
-- Bachelor's' degree in Computer Science, Bioinformatics or related field and 6 years' related experience.
+- Bachelor's degree in Computer Science, Bioinformatics or related field and 6 years' related experience.
 - Experience in developing, testing, and deploying web-based applications.
 - Experience with python web frameworks (preferably Pyramid / Pylons).
 - Experience with version control systems and team software development (preferably Git).
-- Cloud computing architectures (preferably with Amazon Web Services)
+- Cloud computing architectures (preferably with Amazon Web Services).
+- Automated testing, Continuous integration/deployment.

 # Additional Qualifications
 - Strong Python development skills
 - Previous experience working in an academic environment
+- Ability to select, adapt, and effectively use a variety of programming methods.
+- Experience working with large amounts of Data and building Data pipelines
 - Ability to work independently, manage own time and learn quickly.
-- Ability to define and solve logical problems for highly technical applications..
+- Ability to define and solve logical problems for highly technical applications.
 - Strong communication skills with both technical and non-technical clients.
-- Ability to select, adapt, and effectively use a variety of programming methods.
-- Experience working with large amounts of Data and building Data pipelines
 - API design
-- Automated testing, Continuous integration/deployment
+- ElasticSearch

 # To apply
 A cover letter and CV to [burak_alver@hms.harvard.edu](mailto:burak_alver@hms.harvard.edu).